Butane Blending into Gasoline – How Profitable is it?

 Litigation, North America

 It may be surprising to most people who don’t work in petroleum refining, but the four-carbon molecule butane has a high octane (about 91, similar to mid-grade gasoline at the pump), which makes it suitable as a gasoline blendstock.
-The downside is that butane has a low boiling point, so it vapourises easily, promoting undesirable atmospheric emissions from gasoline.
-Vapour pressure measures the tendency of a gasoline blend component to vaporize and increases with temperature.
+The downside is that butane has a low boiling point, so it vaporizes easily, promoting undesirable atmospheric emissions from gasoline.
+Vapor pressure measures the tendency of a gasoline blend component to vaporize and increases with temperature.

 Butane’s high vapor pressure (approximately 50-60 pounds per square inch) makes its use in gasoline highly seasonal.
 During the Spring and Summer, when gasoline vapor pressure must be reduced to minimize gasoline vapor emissions, butane blending into gasoline almost ceases entirely.
 However, during the colder fall and winter seasons, butane can be blended into gasoline at proportions of about 3-5%, depending on various factors.
 In the winter, butane is desirable as it helps with the cold starting capability of gasoline.